 Laws and regulations change depending on the nature and use of the ship in question.
 Always check with your suppliers and local authorities.

-If you are overseeing the winter preparations for vessels this year, ensure that you are using high-quality, non-toxic and marine-friendly cleaning solutions, such as those stocked by our business.
+If you are overseeing the winter preparations for vessels this year, ensure that you are using high-quality, non-toxic and friendly marine cleaning products, such as those stocked by our business.
 We offer a large range of items which you can see in our store, or read about on our blog: What Are the Best Boat Cleaning Products to Clean Specific Areas of Your Boat?